TheJumpCloud/support/PowerShell/JumpCloud Commands Gallery/Mac Commands/Mac - Install JumpCloud Password Manager App.md

             # remove if exists
             rm -rf /Users/$user/Applications/JumpCloud\ Password\ Manager.app
         fi

+        # Change ownership of the file to the user of this loop iteration
+        chown -v $user "$DMGAppPath"

         # Copy the contents of the DMG file to /Users/$user/Applications/
         # Preserves all file attributes and ACLs